Ah, fall. Students heading off to campus protests, football players kneeling as the national anthem plays, the smell of burning flags.

 Nothing that has happened so far in 2017 is yet irreversible.
 But as the ACLU is undermined from within and the right once again sheds the mantle of free speech in favor of a cape made of the American flag, the sharp edges of our First Amendment rights are eroding.
 In an era of bipartisan agreement that speech should be limited (paired, of course, with violent disagreement about what speech should be limited), it will be all too easy to forget where the outer boundaries of our freedom of expression once were.
 And once lost, they won't be easy to reconstruct.

-Back to School As the fall semester began, campus activists were primed for action.
+As the fall semester began, campus activists were primed for action.
 The previous academic year had begun with Yale students surrounding residential college master Nicholas Christakis and shouting about how his wife's opinions on Halloween costumery made them feel unsafe; it ended with Evergreen State College students surrounding professor Bret Weinstein and shouting about how his opinions on student activism made them feel unsafe.
 Berkeley's campus had been engulfed in angry protests, which culminated in the cancellation of speeches by right-wing provocateurs Ann Coulter and Milo Yiannopoulos.

 Many students came back to campus looking to fight.
 They were not disappointed.